billhinkle/lutronpi-server/README.md

 ### FUNCTION:
-The LutronPi application serves to connect Lutron lighting bridges (SmartBridge, SmartBridge Pro, RA2/Select repeater) to a local hub of the Samsung SmartThings home authomation platform.
+The LutronPi application serves to connect Lutron lighting bridges (SmartBridge, SmartBridge Pro, RA2/Select repeater) to a local hub of the Samsung SmartThings home automation platform.
 There is an 'official' Lutron-to-SmartThings integration, which unfortunately does not integrate the Lutron Pico remote button fobs into SmartThings.
 LutronPi _does_ connect the Pico buttons to SmartThings and allows those buttons to trigger SmartThings actions as well as native Lutron actions.